-How to Trade Cardano In 2021
+How to Trade Cardano in 2022 - Complete Guide

 The cryptocurrency market is going through another phase of popularity as a number of digital coins, including Cardano (ADA), record stellar price gains.
 This has also attracted a large number of investors and traders who want to capitalise on the volatility of the market to make quick profits through Cardano derivatives.

 This guide outlines in detail how you can trade ADA tokens.
 You will learn how to make future price predictions in an accurate manner, relying on basic evaluation and technical analysis of Cardano’s price.
 If you are looking to get into the trading market, bear in mind that it's a relentless pursuit that requires both patience and due diligence if you want sustainable profits and success.

 What Is Cardano Trading and How Is It Different From a Standard Purchase?

 Before you trade ADA tokens, you need to be aware of the fact that holding Cardano coins and trading them are two different strategies.
 When you buy and hold Cardano, you are the owner of those ADA tokens, but when you trade Cardano, you are simply speculating on the price of ADA through financial instruments like contracts for difference (CFDs), options, and futures.
 In this case, you don't own Cardano, just the right to the dollar amount you invested plus any profit or loss on the trade.

 When you start trading Cardano, you will notice that among the available derivatives, three are most popular:

 - CFDs - Short for Contracts for Difference, CFDs are crypto derivatives that mirror the price of an underlying asset such as Cardano.
 They allow the trader to directly speculate on the price movements of the asset without actually having to own it.

 - Futures - These are time-limited derivatives that a trader is obligated to close at a prespecified date.
 If the price of Cardano increases or decreases according to your prediction, you keep the gains upon settlement.